virtual-labs/exp-impulse-response-analysis-nitk/experiment/theory.md

-### Theory

  Impulse force can be defined as a large magnitude force that acts for a short time.

 An example of an Impulse force is a blast load applied on top of a building.
 For this experiment, a building with two floors is considered.
 A blast load is a load applied on the structure which comes immediately after an explosion.
 It combines overpressure and impulse which lasts for a short duration of time.